How to Use Incidents

 - Alert Impacted Teams: Based on the downstream assets you identified, proactively notify the owners of those assets (e.g., the analytics team) that the data they rely on may be compromised.

-- Keep a Record in the Timeline: Use the Timeline section on the Overview page to document your investigation.
-Leave comments on your findings, actions taken, and hypotheses.
-This creates a clear audit trail for anyone else who joins the investigation and is invaluable for future post-mortems.
+- Document your findings in the Activity Feed: Return to the Overview tab and use the Activity Feed on the right-hand panel to leave comments on your findings, actions taken, and hypotheses.
+This creates a clear audit trail for anyone who joins the investigation and is invaluable for future post-mortems.

 Step 4: Resolve and Close the Incident

-Once you've fixed the underlying issue or completed your investigation, the final step is to formally close the incident in Sifflet.
+Once you've fixed the underlying issue or completed your investigation, formally close the incident in Sifflet.

 -